-Hybrid fault-tolerance techniques are those that use the software-implemented hardware fault tolerance (SIHFT) method combined with a hardware Intellectual Property (IP) that performs consistency checks in the processor, making them effective against both SDCs and FIs.
-For example, lockstep is a hybrid fault-tolerance technique based on software and hardware redundancy.
+Soft errors, also called single-event effects (SEEs) [4], can easily influence a processor's data-flow and control-flow leading to Silent Data Corruptions (SDCs) or Functional Interrupts (FIs), respectively.
+Fault-tolerance techniques [5] which improve the dependability of embedded processors can be broadly classified as hardware-, software- and hybrid-based techniques.
+Hybrid fault-tolerance techniques are those that use the software-implemented hardware fault tolerance (SI-HFT) method combined with a hardware Intellectual Property (IP) that performs consistency checks in the processor, making them effective against both SDCs and FIs in contrast to the other two.
+For example, lockstep is a hybrid fault-tolerance technique based on both software and hardware redundancy.
 It uses software-level concepts of checkpointing and recovery mechanisms (e.g. roll-back recovery, roll-forward recovery) and hardware-level replication and checker circuits.